rikulo/rikulo-blog/src/Tutorial/Rikulo-EL.md

 #Use Rikulo EL
 Rikulo EL implements the EL specification thus you can use it as what you have used it before if you are familiar with it.
-Or maybe you want to check the [EL specification](http://download.oracle.com/otndocs/jcp/expression_language-2.2-mrel-eval-oth-JSpec/) for details.
+Or maybe you want to check the [EL specificationn](http://download.oracle.com/otndocs/jcp/expression_language-2.2-mrel-eval-oth-JSpec/) for details.

 Nevertheless, I will show you the enhancements that Rikulo EL added that are specific for Dart language.

-##Access top level variables seemlessly
+##Access top level variables seamlessly

 Following is a typical "Hello World" example.
 The variable to be evaluated is a Dart top level variable.